History of the Jews in Kingston upon Hull

 Kingston upon Hull, on England's East Coast was, by 1750, a major point of entry into Britain for traders and migrants, second only to London for links to the continent.
 Around then, a few Jews from German and Dutch cities lodged and settled in Hull.
-Selling jewelry and dealing goods in the thriving port and market town, they maintained contacts with Europe, London, and many other – particularly Northern – towns.
+Selling jewelry and dealing goods in the thriving port and market town, they maintained contacts with Europe, London, and other, particularly Northern, towns.
 The small community produced its own institutions and leaders, which were tested by anti-Jewish sentiment, and later by an influx of East-European refugees.

 Communal efforts to support the arrival of Jews – mostly bound for America – encouraged some to stay, who then thrived particularly well in retail trades, and grew to be a community of over 2,500.
-Although probably never more than 1% of the area population, by the end of the twentieth century the Jews of Hull made a notable contribution to the life of the city, and to the broader world.
-Among the sons and daughters of the Jews of Hull (as well as many Lord Mayors and Sheriffs of Hull) were three Fellows of the Royal Society, the founder of the world's largest furniture maker, numerous doctors and lawyers, as well as actress Dame Maureen Lipman.
-See List of Jews from Kingston-upon-Hull.
+Although probably never more than 1% of the area population, by the end of the twentieth century the Jews of Hull made an impact on the life of the city, and some became known in the broader world.
+Among the sons and daughters of the Jews of Hull (as well as numerous Lord Mayors and Sheriffs of Hull) were three Fellows of the Royal Society, the founder of the world's largest furniture maker, prominent doctors and lawyers, as well as actress Dame Maureen Lipman.
+See Notable People below.

 Culture

-As elsewhere, Jews in Hull gathered for Hebrew rites, and to make arrangements for kosher meat, in hastily-opened synagogues (see Synagogues, below).
+As elsewhere, Jews in Hull gathered for Hebrew rites, and to make arrangements for kosher meat, in hastily opened synagogues (see Synagogues, below).
 The East-European Ashkenazim and Dutch Sephardim Jews intermarried, thus uniting early rival congregations.
 Family, business and institutional links with Jewish communities in London and other towns were always important.
 As they were largely excluded from society in Britain as in Europe, the Jews of Hull were for a time mostly poor, and their livelihoods were made via pawnbroking, dealing in valuables, jewelry, and later, silver and gold work, watch and clockmaking, as well as importing goods.
 Prosperity brought better synagogues, improved access to kosher provisions, and wider charitable, civic and professional activity.

-Newcomers fleeing Russian oppression came via North Sea and Baltic ports, skilled as tailors, drapers, cobblers, cabinet-makers, market traders and travelers.
+Newcomers fleeing Russian oppression came via North Sea and Baltic ports, skilled as tailors, drapers, cobblers, cabinetmakers, market traders and travelers.
 Established English and German Jews assisted those struggling in lodgings and terraces near the docks, as tensions and growing families spawned multiple synagogues.
 Jewish life in Hull came to reflect the restrained Litvak observance and eastern Yiddish of the old Grand Duchy of Lithuania, a culture wiped out by the Tsars, Nazis and Soviets.
 More refugees were added by two World Wars.
 The severe Hull Blitz, and the drama of the State of Israel, furthered communal spirit, as did local Jewish entertainers.